Squash Vine Borer

 Step 2

 Plant your zucchini slightly deep so that the bottom of the foil is covered by soil.
-Periodically check the foil to ensure it remains in place.
-If you notice the plant’s stem being cut off, reapply the gauze and foil, making sure to keep the bottom of the foil covered by soil.
+Periodically check the gauze to ensure it remains in place.
+If you notice the plant’s stem being cut off, reapply the gauze, making sure to keep the bottom of the gauze covered by soil.

 • Row Cover